Caught in the Act (Grand Funk Railroad album)

 Caught in the Act is Grand Funk Railroad's second live album and was released in August 1975 by Capitol Records as a double album.
-It was recorded live on tour in 1975 and features "The Funkettes" – Lorraine Feather and Jana Giglio.
+It was recorded live on tour in 1975 and features "The Funkettes" — Lorraine Feather and Jana King (Giglio).

 Early pressings of the album (including record-club pressings) simply state the band's name as "Grand Funk" on the front cover and spine, but have the full name on the record labels.

 The 2003 re-mastered version of this release has a total time of 79:08, and was squeezed down to one disc.
 The 2:47 "Introduction" is gone, but "T.N.U.C" and "Gimme Shelter" are lengthened.
 Audience interaction and applause is shortened throughout to compensate.
 The missing "Introduction" is included as a hidden track at the end of "Some Kind of Wonderful" on the 2003 re-mastered version of All the Girls in the World Beware!!!.